 HOW IS YOUR WEIGHT?

-Many people put on weight during this time which is completely understandable given the restrictions and stress that occurred.
+Many people put on weight since the pandemic began which is completely understandable given the stress that occurred.
 Making a plan to get back to your ideal weight is always a good thing to do.
 Not easy, but always a good choice.
 The older we get the harder it is to lose weight so be kind to yourself and look at it as a long term goal.
 Also, be patient.

 THE FAB 5.